rsdoiel/antenna/archives/2025/motorcycles_2025.25.md

 ---

-## Senate Excludes Public Land Sales From Budget, New Lee Proposal Put's It Back In
+## Senate Excludes Public Land Sales From Budget, New Lee Proposal Puts It Back In

 date: 2025-06-25, from: Ride Apart, Electric Motorcycle News